Teast

 Consider Offering Private Tutoring

 Private tutoring is a popular option in Fiji, particularly among students preparing for exams or professionals looking to enhance their English skills.
 Consider offering private lessons as a way to supplement your income or as a primary job.
 You can advertise your services through social media, community boards, or by partnering with local language schools.
+Online companies also provide a platform to connect with a broader range of students.
 Private tutoring offers flexibility and the opportunity to build strong, personalized relationships with your students.

 By using these strategies, you’ll increase your chances of finding an English teaching job in Fiji and may even secure a position before you arrive.